Impact of neutron-proton pairing on the nucleon high-momentum distribution in symmetric nuclear matter: Introduction

 \section{Introduction}

 The nucleon momentum distribution plays a crucial role in revealing the underlying correlations and dynamics within the nucleus~\cite{review1,sci2008,15HM,LZH}.
 In an ideal, non-interacting Fermi gas at zero temperature, the momentum distribution follows a step function $n(k)=\theta(k_F-k)$, indicating full (null) occupation of states below (above) the Fermi momentum.
 In contrast, realistic nucleon-nucleon ($NN$) interactions introduce correlations that deplete the Fermi sea and populate momentum states above the Fermi surface~\cite{Fermisea,SHANG2020}.
 This depletion strongly affects the transport properties of nuclear matter, as well as related astrophysical phenomena in neutron stars, such as cooling~\cite{Dong_2016}, gravitational-wave-driven $r$-mode instability~\cite{SHANG2020}, and glitch phenomena~\cite{Shang2021}, by modifying the quasiparticle strength near the Fermi surface.
 Meanwhile, the emergence of a high-momentum tail in the momentum distribution provides direct evidence of short-range correlations in momentum space~\cite{sci2008,sci2014,2-2.8,ZXYang}.
 These HMTs originate from strong short-range $NN$ interactions between nucleons, leading to pronounced deviations from the independent-particle motion of the nucleus~\cite{sci2008,independent,Deshalit1974,Bohr1988}.
 Furthermore, the presence of an HMT can significantly influence the production of $\pi^+$ mesons and hard photons in intermediate-energy heavy-ion collisions~\cite{YONG2017}, where hard photons, in particular, serve as sensitive probes of the early-stage momentum distribution in the collision zone~\cite{15HM,photons}.
+Recent precise measurement of bremsstrahlung $\gamma$-ray emission in low-energy heavy-ion collisions has provided unambiguous statistical evidence for SRC-induced HMT components in nuclei~\cite{XZG2025,XZG2026}.
 Therefore, a comprehensive understanding of the microscopic origin and quantitative features of HMT in nuclear matter is essential to gain a deeper understanding of the fundamental aspects of $NN$ correlations and interactions.